phidatahq/aws-templates/phidata-agent-serverless-api-bedrock/README.md

 # Phidata Bedrock Agent Serverless API

-This is a basic example of how to use the Phidata Agent with a serverless API.
+This is a basic example of how to use the Phidata Bedrock Agent with a serverless API.

 This template will deploy a serverless API that will allow you to interact with the Phidata Agent.